gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ### !callout-info
 ## Learning Guides Perspective:
-We intentionally define these two overarching groups because we believe technical members of the team expand beyond the software developers, data scientists, cloud architects, etc.  An understanding of the underlying technology and processes allows users, requirements owners, and acquisition professionals to become enablers of the DevSecOps movement across the Department.
-We have intentionally _not_ referred to one team as technical because **we all need to have a technical foundations.**
+We intentionally define these two overarching groups because we believe technical members of the team expand beyond software developers, data scientists, Cloud architects, etc.

+An understanding of the underlying technology and processes allows users, requirements owners, and acquisition professionals to become enablers of the DevSecOps movement across the Department.
+We have intentionally _not_ referred to one team as technical because **we all need to have a technical foundation.**
 ### !end-callout

 The DoD delivers software via a complex system.
-The visual below helps demonstrate how organizations within the Defense Acquisition System (DAS) deliver capability:
+The visual below demonstrates how organizations within the Defense Acquisition System (DAS) deliver capability:

 ![Defense Ecosystem Overview](../__images/02a_07_defense.png)

-This is not a comprehensive view, but does begin to show the communities that support capability delivery.
-J[ez Humble’s video Principles of Lean Product Management](https://www.youtube.com/watch?v=cH6bnQzJojo) explains what makes digital services different by outlining distinct differences using the example of bridges versus digital products:
+Note that this is **not** a comprehensive view.
+However, it does begin to define the communities that support capability delivery.

+Jez Humbles' video on the [Principles of Lean Product Management](https://www.youtube.com/watch?v=cH6bnQzJojo) outlines distinct differences between Project and Product Management using the example of bridges versus digital products:

 _Note: The video is 50 minutes long - if you have the opportunity, it’s well worth the time!_